miguelki/PMMMSA-Mini-Project/README.txt

 Modalities involved :

-- Video-based facial expression recognition
+- Video-based facial expression recognition (using OpenCV framework)
-- Sound processing
+- Sound processing (using Pure Data framework)

+Communication between these 2 block will be achieved using OSC (Open Sound Control)

 Content of the project :